A Weed Grows In Toledo, And Residents Hang Their Christmas Hopes Upon It

 A T-shirt is in the works, Emrick says, with some proceeds set to go toward Cherry Street Mission Ministries, a Toledo-based charity.

-The Christmas Weed has also taken root on social media, boasting its own Facebook page with some 10 thousand followers.
+The Christmas Weed has also taken root on social media, boasting its own Facebook page with some 10,000 followers.

 "This makes me happy and proud to be in a community where simple genuine things like this can bring us together," Jake Ritch posted.